vindaalex/multizone-thermostat/README.md

 checks for sensor and switch:
 * sensor_stale_duration (Optional): safety routine "emergency mode" to turn switches off when sensor has not updated for a specified time period.
 Specify time period.
 Activation of emergency mode is visible via a forced climate preset state.
 Default is not activated.
-* passive_switch_check (Optional): check at night (02:00) if switch hasn't been operated for a secified time (passive_switch_duration per hvac_mode defined) to avoid stuck/jammed valve.
-Per hvac_mode the duration (where switch is specified) is specified.
-During satelite mode only activated when master is idle or off.
+* passive_switch_check (Optional): Include check of the switch to time it was operated for a secified time ('passive_switch_duration' per hvac_mode defined) to avoid stuck/jammed valve.
+Per hvac_mode the duration (where switch is specified) is specified and optionally the time when to check.
+When in master-satellite mode the switch is only activated when master is idle or off.
 Specify 'True' to activate.
-Default is not activated Default is False.
+Default is False (not activated).
+* passive_switch_check_time (Optional): specify the time to perform the check.
+Default 02:00 AM.
+Input format HH:MM'

 recovery of settings
 * restore_from_old_state (Optional): restore certain old configuration and modes after restart.
 Specify 'True' to activate. (setpoints, KP,KI,PD values, modes).
 Default = False